WilliamBerryiii/WilliamBerryiii.github.io/_posts/2013-12-29-a-ci-migration-part-ii-convention-over.md

 1. Feature is released to Production after QA.
 1. Deployed code is merged to stable repository, rebuilt and unit tests re-run.

-<div>In order to achieve this workflow we need a chunk of middleware, the
-"Jenkins Management Service."
+In order to achieve this workflow we need a chunk of middleware, the "Jenkins Management Service."
 Though Kiln can fire a web hook directly at Jenkins to force a job build, we trade off the ability to make the build job creation automagical for the developer.
-Depending on your set up, this direct coupling could be an option, assuming you do not need to have a new job for each feature branch.<div>
+Depending on your set up, this direct coupling could be an option, assuming you do not need to have a new job for each feature branch.

 To achieve our goal we will create two different Jenkins jobs per repository group.
 The first, larger and more complex will be the build for stable.
 If